Purple Rain (album): Background

-Composition

-Like Prince's previous albums, nearly all tracks on Purple Rain were written by him.
-Purple Rain was musically denser than Prince's previous albums, emphasizing full band performances, and multiple layers of guitars, keyboards, electronic synthesizer effects, drum machines, and other instruments.
-As a soundtrack record, much of the music had a grandiose, synthesized, and even – by some evaluations – a psychedelic sheen to the production and performances.
-The music on Purple Rain is generally regarded as the most pop-oriented of Prince's career, though a number of elements point towards the more experimental records Prince would release after Purple Rain.
-Apollonia 6 member Apollonia recalled that after watching the Purple Rain cinematographic takes, she told Prince, "You know you're going to get an Oscar for this movie – not for the acting, but for the music."
+Recording and production

 The Revolution member Doctor Fink told PopMatters in 2009 the recording of the album was "a very creative time ...
 There was a lot of influence and input from band members towards what [Prince] was doing.
 He was always open to anybody trying to contribute creatively to the process of writing ...
 But Prince was the main lyricist and melody maker for all the songs ... and never took any lyrical content from people."
 Melvoin told Mojo in 1997 the band members were "absolute musical equals in the sense that Prince respected us, and allowed us to contribute to the music without any interference ...
 I think the secret to our working relationship was that we were very non-possessive about our ideas, as opposed to some other people that have worked with him."

+The album was mostly written and recorded between May 1983 and March 1984, with "Baby I'm a Star" dating to 1981.
+The last three songs on the album—"I Would Die 4 U", "Baby I'm A Star" and the title track "Purple Rain"—were recorded live at the 3 August 1983 First Avenue show in Minneapolis, although overdubs and edits took place on all three in September 1983; this marked Prince's first album to include live recordings.